Is the Faithful Defeated?

 On March 11, 2020, the World Health Organization declared the Novel Coronavirus Disease, COVID-19, a pandemic.
 On March 13, the United States declared it a national emergency.
 The first case of Coronavirus was confirmed on January 30.
 Since then, the virus has set off a firestorm of fear among people around the world.

 Faith is the substance of things hoped for, the evidence of things not seen.
 But it appears that this disease is shaking the faith of many of the faithful.
 Rather than helping put an end to Coronavirus, the church is playing a major role in spreading the pandemic.
-In spite of the virus, worshipers continue to congregate in mass numbers.
-Across the U.S. the faithful are defying local government lock-downs, causing some people to question church leaders.
+In spite of the virus, worshipers continue to gather in mass numbers.
+Across the U.S. the faithful are defying local government lockdowns, causing some people to question church leaders.

 Social Distancing in Church Services During the Pandemic